Felidvnn/gtfobins/README.md

 # gtfobins
-Searches for binaries on GTFOBins from a text file containing binary paths.
+Searches for binaries on GTFOBins from a text file containing binary paths, with the option to filter results by specific functions like sudo, suid, etc.

 ## Use - Help
 ```